 Vice Provost for Undergraduate Education

-Dr. J. Wesley (Wes) Null, Vice Provost for Undergraduate Education and Institutional Effectiveness
+Dr. J. Wesley (Wes) Null, Vice Provost for Undergraduate Education and Academic Affairs

 As a Professor of Education, Dr. Null holds a joint appointment in the School of Education and the Honors College.
 Joining the Baylor faculty in 2001, Dr. Null holds Bachelor's and Master's degrees from Eastern New Mexico University and a Ph.D. degree from The University of Texas at Austin.

-The Vice Provost for Undergraduate Education and Institutional Effectiveness reports directly to the Provost.
+The Vice Provost for Undergraduate Education and Academic Affairs reports directly to the Provost.
 He collaborates with senior administration and faculty to coordinate and provide a common vision for undergraduate education at Baylor.
 In particular, he supervises the process of undergraduate curriculum revision, manages all SACSCOC accreditation-related matters for the University (while serving as the University's SACSCOC Accreditation Liaison), engages with other colleges and universities to establish articulation agreements, and oversees the work of the Paul L. Foster Success Center, the Office of the Registrar, and the Office of Institutional Effectiveness.
-He also communicates closely with Student Life, Enrollment Management, and all academic units to ensure pathways for student success and to recognize high achieving undergraduates.
+He also communicates closely with Student Life, Enrollment Management, and all academic units to ensure pathways for student success and to recognize high-achieving undergraduates.

 For more, click below: